S-Nazem/M2_stuff/README.md

 ## License

 This repository is part of a university coursework submission and is not intended for public distribution or reuse.

+---

+## Use of Generative AI

+- I used Github's Copilot to help me automatically finish off some code blocks and also to quickly docstring my functions.

+- I used LLMs (ChatGPT) to help me create professional looking plots and occasionally to help me debug errors when i implemented something incorrectly.